-As a New Testament priest of God (i.e. a Christian), you have a responsibility to proclaim the gospel, or to teach the gospel truths of the difference between the holy and the profane to people so that their lives will become an acceptable living sacrifice where the Holy Spirit’s fire will fall and consume them, filling the temple of their body with the glory of God.
+As a priest (minister) of the gospel of God, we have a responsibility to proclaim the gospel, or to teach the gospel truths of the difference between the holy and the profane to others.
+This is done in order that their lives will be an acceptable, living sacrifice before God as they walk in obedience to His revealed will.
+The Holy Spirit’s fire will fall and consume the willing sacrifice of their lives on the altar of their hearts, filling the temple of their body with the glory of God.

 15 I have written you quite boldly on some points, as if to remind you of them again, because of the grace God gave me

-16 to be a minister of Christ Jesus to the Gentiles with the priestly duty of proclaiming the gospel of God, so that the Gentiles might become an offering acceptable to God, sanctified by the Holy Spirit.
+16 to be a minister of Christ Jesus to the Gentiles with the priestly duty of proclaiming the gospel of God, so that the Gentiles might become an offering [“presentation, a bringing to”] acceptable to God, sanctified bythe Holy Spirit.

 6 "'A son honors his father, and a servant his master.
 Then if I am a father, where is My honor?
 And if I am a master, where is My respect?' says the LORD of hosts to you, O priests who despise My name.
 But you say, 'How have we despised Thy name?'